earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 Then `dep1`, `dep2` and `dep3` will be executed in parallel.
 The nice thing about this is that there is nothing shared between these three targets (unlike the Makefile case) and they will just work in parallel.
 No special considerations are necessary.

-## Shared caching
+## Shared Caching

 Another way to speed up builds is to make use of shared caching.
 Shared caching is especially relevant in modern CI setups where the CI task is sandboxed.
 Because the CI is sandboxed, it cannot reuse the result of a previous build.

 There are, of course, CI-supported cache saving features.
-However those features are not usable when testing locally.
-And in the end, really what CI cache saving does is just upload a file or directory to cloud storage, which can be downloaded later in another instance of the build.
+However, those features are not usable when testing locally.
+And in the end, all that CI caching does is just upload a file or directory to cloud storage, which can be downloaded later in another instance of the build.

 Dockerfile builds have pretty powerful cache saving and importing capabilities, thanks to the new [Buildkit](https://github.com/moby/buildkit) engine.
 To use these capabilities, you need to first enable Buildkit (`DOCKER_BUILDKIT=1 docker build ...`) and then pass the right arguments to turn these features on.